s14k51/eslint-plugin-logical-padding/README.md

 }
 ```

-or to report checks as warnings
+or to report rules as warnings

 ```json
 {